-Celebrating the distinction of Kent State’s all-Steinway school, the dedicated and distinguished faculty in the Piano Division proudly provide students with top-quality training on the finest instruments in a nurturing and educational environment.
-Our students are eager to learn and grow, and many go on to successfully secure admission and awards at prestigious graduate schools and employment at various arts institutions, among other opportunities.
+Celebrating the distinction of Kent State’s all-Steinway school, the dedicated and esteemed faculty in the Piano Division proudly provide students with top-quality training on the finest instruments in a nurturing and educational environment.
+Our students are talented and eager to develop their skills.
+Many go on to successfully secure admission and awards at prestigious graduate schools and employment at various arts institutions, among other opportunities.

 A dynamic and engaged Faculty

 Donna Lee, Coordinator of the Piano Division - With degrees from the Peabody Conservatory, Juilliard School and University of Maryland, pianist Donna Lee enjoys a varied career as a teacher, soloist, recitalist, and chamber musician.
-During the summer, Dr. Lee is the co-director of Kent's Piano Institute and is on the artist-faculty of the Brevard Music Center in North Carolina.
+During the summer, Dr. Lee is the co-director of Kent's Piano Institute and has been on the artist-faculty of the Brevard Music Center in North Carolina since 2005.